 The course is more suited to students with good practical ability AND good English and Science knowledge.
 Students should have represented College regularly in at least one sport before opting for this course.
 They should be keen to pursue a sport outside of College too.

-GCSE (9–1) Physical Education is not just an excellent base for the A-level in Physical Education or BTEC Level 3 sport, it can take you much further.
-For those of you fascinated by the human mind, why not carry on to Psychology?
-For people into the why of the human race this carries you through to Sociology.
-This is also an excellent additional qualification for those undertaking sciences with the intention to move through into medicine or physiotherapy routes.
+GCSE physical education is not just an excellent base for the A-level in physical education or BTEC Level 3 sport, it can take you much further.
+For those of you fascinated by the human mind, why not carry on to psychology?
+For people into the why of the human race this carries you through to sociology.
+This is also an excellent additional qualification for those undertaking the sciences with the intention to move through into medicine or physiotherapy routes.

 BTEC Level 1/2 Award in Sport